 - Develop skills sufficient for a positive experience of learning in subsequent educational settings.

 .
 Many modalities are utilized to facilitate learning needs.
-Individual, small group and large group instruction occurs daily.
-Cross age tutors, instructional aides, parents and university volunteers make this style of teaching possible.
+Individual, small group, and large group instruction occur daily.
+Cross-age tutors, instructional aides, parents, and university volunteers make this style of teaching possible.
 Competition is discouraged.
 Rather, the child is encouraged to value quality for its own sake.

 Each classroom is unique and contains equipment and materials arranged according to teacher preference and student interest.
 All are generally divided into academic areas, including a group meeting area, reading area, interest centers, creative arts area, computer center, writing area, and science/nature area.
 The shelves in the various areas are crammed with a multitude of learning materials and concrete items.
 The classroom is considered an open, flexible space that changes as units of study, student interests, and student needs change.